donmikelee/donmikelee/README.md

 # I want to cooperate! :handshake:

-I am open to any kind of cooperation.
-I can easily take up a **free internship**.
+I am open to work for Your company.
 I can assure you that I am ambitious and I do not give up easily when it comes to solving a complicated problem.

 <h3 align="left">Contact with me:</h3>
 <p align="left">